pieterjanv/ansible-local-facts/README.md

 This repository contains a simple proposal for providing Ansible roles with locally scoped variables.

-It consists of a three sets of roles:
+It consists of three sets of roles:

 1. `naive_outer` and `naive_nested`, which demonstrate the problem of global scope.
 See [Motivation](#motivation).
 2. `call`, `locally_scoped_outer` and `locally_scoped_nested`, which demonstrate the proposed solution in its simplest and clearest form.
 See